rtpxff/stasia/README.md

 # stasia

 STASIA is the Stream Autonomous System for Information Authority.
-Designed and established n October 2019.
+Designed and estabished in 25 September 2019.